The Snapchat Advertising Guide: How Your Ecommerce Brand Can Use Snapchat Ads

 There are multiple social platforms that have changed the world of marketing.
 Among these, Snapchat may have the strongest potential.
 A few years ago, Snapchat (originally branded as Picaboo) became the hottest app among millennials, influencers and well-known brand names.

 Snapchat was simply a way to keep your friends entertained with a questionable selfie and a fun filter.
 Simple and easy, and especially unique in its short-lived content, Snapchat is loved by many.
 It’s no surprise they’ve introduced solutions for advertisers.

 What are Snapchat Ads?

-Snapchat Ads are full screen ads on the Snapchat app interface.
+Snapchat Ads are full-screen ads on the Snapchat app interface.
 Snapchat Ads use a mobile-friendly video format to make the user experience entertaining, engaging, and fun.
 They always play with sound on and are 100% viewable in-frame for whatever device or tablet you use.

-Why ecommerce shops should care about Snapchat Ads
+4 reasons why ecommerce shops should care about Snapchat Ads